 - One ripe banana cut into 1-inch pieces

 - A handful of small ice cubes

-Optional: Add one or two strawberries, raspberries or other fruit if you want to vary the taste.
+Optional: Add one or two strawberries, raspberries, or other fruit if you want to vary the taste.
 It doesn't take much fruit to add more flavor and color.
-The banana is essential is you want the smoothie to be creamy.
+The banana is essential if you want the smoothie to be creamy.
 You can also add a small amount of flax or chia seeds without affecting the end result.
 You can also add a little yogurt.

 Blend or pulse to reach the desired consistency.
 How long to blend depends on whether you prefer to have lots of ice shards in the smoothie or not.